 We believe that all human life is sacred.
 God created mankind in His image.
 Human life is of inestimable worth in all its dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death.
 We are therefore called to defend, protect and value all human life (Psa.
 139:1-18).

 FINAL AUTHORITY FOR MATTERS OF BELIEF AND CONDUCT

 The Redwood Christian Schools Statement of Faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired and infallible Word of God, speaks with final authority concerning truth, morality and the proper conduct of mankind.
 The Bible is the sole and final source of all that we believe.
 For purposes of the faith, doctrine, practice, policy, and discipline of Redwood Christian Schools, our School Board is the final interpretive authority on the Bible’s meaning and application.

-I have read and understood the aforementioned principles and statements.
-As an employee, volunteer, or board member of Redwood Christian Schools, I agree to strive to promote the Basis and Purpose of Redwood Christian Schools.
+I have read and understood the aforementioned principles, articles, and statements and, I agree with and will strive to promote the Basis and Purpose of Redwood Christian Schools.

 Revised by the RCS School Board on July 24, 2022.